Sotatek-TruongNguyen2/Presale-NFT/README.md

     + npm run add:whitelist : To batch add whitelisted users to list.

+    + RINKEBY DEPLOYMENT:

         + npm run rinkeby:deploy : To deploy contracts to rinkeby testnet for testing purpose.

         + npm run rinkeby:verify : To verify contracts after deployed to rinkeby successful.

+    + MAINNET DEPLOYMENT:

         + npm run mainnet:deploy : To deploy contracts to mainnet.

         + npm run mainnet:verify : To verify contracts after deployed to mainnet successful.

 + EXPLAIN ALL VARIABLES IN SMART CONTRACT
     - AVARIK_GIFT: Total Amounts of NFTs for gifting.
 (Only owner can do gifting).